arjunraghurama/pacs-data-migration-tool/README.md

 # pacs-data-migration-tool
  This donet tool can be used to migrate dcm files from one PACS to another

+## Abstract
+In medical domain software development we are often required to to some Poc using dicom servers.
+Re-creating the data can be hastle.
+So this tool can be used to copy data from one dicom server to another.

 ## Usage
 Run the make file
 ```bash